berrytechnics/nema-space-tracker/README.md

 ## Debugging

+The Arduino Nano has a built-in USB-to-Serial converter, making debugging straightforward:

+- Connect the Arduino Nano to your computer via USB.
+- Open the Serial Monitor in the Arduino IDE to view debug output.

 The code includes optional serial output for debugging.
 Open the Serial Monitor in the Arduino IDE to view:

 - Initialization confirmation